vvmc/vvmc.github.io/pages/docs/business-admin-guides/manage.md

     </tr>
     <tr>
     <td markdown="span">**(Optional) Costing Overrides**</td>
     <td>These settings override worktags from the <i>Change Organization Assignments</i> and <i>Assign Costing Allocation</i> business processes and enable you to adjust the costing settings for each activity assignment.<br/><br/>For more control of payroll expense reporting, you can configure related worktags on the <b>Maintain Related Worktag Usage</b> task.
 Example: Configure Cost Center as a related worktag for one-time payments.<br/><br/>Overrides for each organization type must add up to 100%.
-To override the default assignment, you can configure 1 override at 100%.<br/><br/>You can also add, delete, or change overrides after the assigned activity begins.<br/><br/>Select a <b>Payment End Date</b> equal to the <b>Pay Group Duration End Date</b> to ensure costing overrides resolve in the current duration pay results.</td>
+To override the default assignment, you can configure 1 override at 100%.<br/><br/>You can also add, delete, or change overrides after the assigned activity begins.<br/><br/>Select a <b>Payment End Date</b> equal to the <b>Pay Group End Date</b> to ensure costing overrides resolve in the current pay results.</td>
     </tr>
     <tr>
     <td markdown="span">**(Optional) Do Not Pay**</td>